ghi-electronics/Documentation/endpoint/hardware/sbc.md

 39 | Cap Touch SCL
 40 | Cap Touch SDA

-Here is a list of displays with capacitive touch we have tested from www.buydisplay.com
+Here is a list of tested displays from www.buydisplay.com

 Display | Type | Link
 --|--|--